itbusina/testlemon-docs/docs/docs/rest-api.md

 ![What is REST API and how it works?](images/rest-api.png "Diagram showing a client to server communication using REST API.")

 When building and testing modern web applications, APIs are foundational tools.
 Representational State Transfer (REST) has become a dominant architectural style for designing networked applications.
-This article dives into what REST APIs are, their importance, and considerations for testing, ensuring you can effectively leverage them in your projects.
+This article dives into what **REST APIs** are, their importance, and considerations for testing, ensuring you can effectively leverage them in your projects.

 ## What makes API a REST API?

 An API, or Application Programming Interface, allows two software applications to communicate with each other.
 It defines rules and protocols for interaction.
-A REST API, short for Representational State Transfer API, adheres to REST architectural principles, emphasizing stateless communication and leveraging standard HTTP methods like GET, POST, PUT, and DELETE.
+A **REST API**, short for Representational State Transfer API, adheres to **REST** architectural principles, emphasizing stateless communication and leveraging standard HTTP methods like GET, POST, PUT, and DELETE.

 ## Key Features